pmb0/express-sharp/README.md

 ### Amazon S3

 Loads images from Amazon S3.
-To use this adapter, the optional dependency `aws-sdk` must be installed:
+To use this adapter, the peer dependency `aws-sdk` must be installed:

 ```sh
 $ yarn add aws-sdk